JCMexplains/writing-for-success-2023/textbook.md

 **Tip**

-Be wary of quoting from sources at length.
-Remember, your ideas should drive the paper, and quotations should be used to support and enhance your points.
-Make sure any lengthy quotations that you include serve a clear purpose.
+Don't quote too much.
+Your ideas and your words should drive the paper.

 Generally, no more than 10 to 15 percent of a paper should consist of quoted material.
+Some professors will give you a specific maximum percentage of quotes to use.

 ### Introducing Cited Material Effectively

 Including an introductory phrase in your text, such as "Jackson wrote" or "Copeland found," often helps you integrate source material smoothly.
-This citation technique also helps convey that you are actively engaged with your source material.

 Unfortunately, during the process of writing your research paper, it is easy to fall into a rut and use the same few dull verbs repeatedly, such as "Jones said," "Smith stated," and so on.

 Punch up your writing by using strong verbs that help your reader understand how the source material presents ideas.
 There is a world of difference between an author who "suggests" and one who "claims," one who "questions" and one who "criticizes."
-You do not need to consult your thesaurus every time you cite a source, but do think about which verbs will accurately represent the ideas and make your writing more engaging.

 The following chart shows some possibilities.

 | Strong Verbs for Introducing Cited Material|||
 |---|---|---|